FCampo7/test-weather-telegram-bot/README.md

 ## Notes

+The folder "old" contains old files that are unnecessary, the only reason cause I keep it it's to use it as a guide for future projects.
+Can be deleted with no problem.

-telegramBot.py was the bot first implementation, make use of schedules but didn't convince me, so decide to change it for a webhook.
+old/telegramBot.py was the bot first implementation, make use of schedules but didn't convince me, so decide to change it for a webhook.

 ---
 # Español